SolaceDev/solace-dev-tutorials/src/pages/tutorials/jcsmp/direct-request-reply.md

 `embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/patterns/DirectReplier.java#L93-104`

-One the response message has been constructed, it uses an API helper function `sendReply()` – instead of just plain `send()` – which tells the API to copy the reply-to topic and correlation ID out of the request message to use in the response message.
+Once the response message has been constructed, it uses an API helper function `sendReply()` – instead of just plain `send()` – which tells the API to copy the reply-to topic and correlation ID out of the request message to use in the response message.

 `embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/patterns/DirectReplier.java#L105-108`